9 Seaside Towns In Kent To Visit From London

 By far the best restaurant in town is Rocksalt, winner of numerous accolades and offering panoramic views over the harbour.
 You'll want to book in advance to make sure you get a table.

-Again, being a port town, Dover isn't a quaint seaside village — and it often hits the headline for all the wrong reasons, related to transit through its ports.
+Being a port town, Dover isn't a quaint seaside village — and it often hits the headline for all the wrong reasons, related to transit through its ports.
 There is a stretch of beach on the Esplanade, but given that it's within the Harbour, you'd be better off heading to one of the other places on this list if you want a dip.

-Do wander along the seafront though, for some bracing sea air, before getting stuck onto what Dover does best — history.
+Do wander along the seafront though, for some bracing sea air, before getting stuck into what Dover does best — history.
 It's got historic buildings and attractions piled up high on top of those famous white cliffs, most of which are part of Dover Castle.
 It's got towers.
 It's got medieval tunnels.
 It's got a secret underground hospital.
 And on the other side of the harbour, views to France (on a clear day) from Western Heights

 The town also has its own Tower Hamlets — nothing to do with the London borough, but somewhat reassuring if you're getting London withdrawal symptoms.